 - 2.1.
 The Board of Trustees will: - 2.1.1.
-Ensure the arrangements for supporting students with medical conditions are in place and reviewed regularly. - 2.1.2.
-Ensure that their insurance arrangements provide cover for staff to act within the guidance of this procedure. - 2.1.3.
-Ensure that staff have received sufficient training to support students with medical conditions. - 2.2.
-The Head of School will: - 2.2.1.
+Ensure the "Procedure for supporting Students with Medical Conditions" is in place and reviewed regularly. - 2.1.2.
+Ensure that their insurance arrangements provide cover for staff to act within the guidance of this procedure. - 2.2.
+The Headteacher/Head of School will:

+- 2.2.1.
 Ensure all staff are aware of this policy and understand their role in its implementation. - 2.2.2.
-Ensure that there is a sufficient number of trained staff available to implement procedures to support students with medical conditions. - 2.2.3.
-Have overall responsibility for the development of Individual Healthcare Plans.
+Ensure that staff have received sufficient training and that there is a sufficient number of trained staff available to implement procedures and support students with medical conditions. - 2.2.3.
+Have overall responsibility for the development of Individual Healthcare Plans. - 2.2.4.

-- 2.2.4.
 Make sure that appropriate insurance is in place to support students with medical conditions. - 2.2.5.
 Oversee contact with the School Nursing Team in the case of any student who requires this support or has not been brought to the attention of this service.